 1. The first study I ever came upon about this subject(2) was profoundly meaningful to me because I recognized myself in each of the six behaviour patterns identified.
 It’s also the one I cite most often here on Heart Sisters and during every women’s heart health presentation I’ve delivered since 2008.
 See also: Knowing & Going’ – Act Fast When Heart Attack Symptoms Hit

-The lead author of that study, published in the American Journal of Critical Care in 2005, was Dr. Anne Rosenfeld of Oregon Health & Science University’s School of Nursing.
+The lead author of that study, published in the American Journal of Critical Care in 2005, was Dr. Anne Rosenfeld of Oregon Health & Science University.
 She and her research team identified six important patterns of treatment-seeking delay in female heart attack survivors.
 These six patterns are:

 - knowing and going (women acknowledged something was wrong, made a decision to seek care, and acted on their decision within a relatively short time, typically 5-15 minutes)